johntitor0v0/AB-enhancements/readme.md

 A userscript that autofills printed media details from Bookwalker and Anilist on [AnimeBytes](https://animebytes.tv/).

 ### Features
-- Autofill details from Bookwalker using the product link
+- Autofill details from Bookwalker using the product link or by searching for the title
 - Autofill details from Anilist using the manga/LN link or by searching for the title

 ### Usage